sanyambassi/aws-thales-crdp-workshop/README.md

 ### Password Prompt

 The script prompts the user to enter and confirm the password for the CipherTrust Manager admin user.
-It ensures the passwords match before proceeding.

 ### CloudFormation Stack Creation

-The script creates a CloudFormation stack using the provided template file (`all_res.yaml`) and waits for its completion.
+The script creates a CloudFormation stack using the provided template file (`cloud_formation_template.yaml`) and waits for its completion.

 ### Retrieve IP Addresses